Greek Orzo Salad

 - If adding chickpeas – drain and rinse a 15 ounce can of chickpeas and add them directly to the salad with the cooked orzo, olives and cucumber.

-- If adding chicken – check out this recipe for grilled Greek Chicken.
-It’s made with a delicious lemon herb marinade that will pair perfectly with this salad!
+- If adding chicken – check out this recipe for grilled Marinated Greek Chicken.
+The delicious lemon herb marinade will pair perfectly with this salad!

 - If adding shrimp – check out this recipe for Mediterranean shrimp.
 It’s tossed in a lemon oregano sauce and I guarantee it will be delicious added to this Greek orzo salad!